takluyver/weatbag/doc/interface.rst

       :param player: the active :class:`~weatbag.Player` instance
       :param direction: the direction the player is trying to leave, as a single lowercase character, n/e/s/w

+   .. attribute:: no_path_msg

+      *Optional.* The message to display if the player attempts to leave in a direction where there is no tile.
+The default message says "The undergrowth in that direction is impassable.
+You turn back."